Why0912/AMSBench/README.md

 # AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits

-Dataset is available at https://huggingface.co/datasets/wwhhyy/AMSBench

-The homepage of the thesis is available at https://amsbench.github.io/

-The pdf version of the thesis can be obtained here https://arxiv.org/pdf/2505.24138

-# AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits

 <p align="center">
   <img src="https://amsbench.github.io/static/images/AMSBench_banner.png" alt="AMSbench Banner" width="80%">
 </p>